KernFerm/Tetris/README.md

 type `cd` make sure to press spacebar then drag and drop the `unzipped` folder into the `command prompt` then click `enter`,

-to run game in same window , tetris.py enter game will pop up
+to run game in same window , type tetris.py enter game will pop up

 to play